Boyfriend Material

 TOO DIFFERENT TO MAKE IT WORK?

-Boyfriend Material by Alexis Hall is not a feel good gay romantic comedy because it deals with two incredibly messed up individuals with horrible past relationships history.
-But it is a feel good gay romantic comedy in the way that it absolutely gives you those ‘aww’ moments along the way.
+Boyfriend Material by Alexis Hall is not a feel good gay romantic comedy because it deals with two incredibly messed up individuals who also have horrible relationship histories.
+Having said that, it’s a feel good gay romantic comedy it absolutely because it gives you those ‘aww’ moments along the way.
 It’s also a fake boyfriends kind of romance that will make you laugh a lot.

 The book starts with him falling into a ditch, accidentally (not because he’s drunk), and he’s just made a fool out of himself in front of some guy in a club, wearing bunny ears.
 The thing is, that leads to him being in the papers again, painted in a horrible light, and he takes all these instances very clearly a sign that he’s utterly messed up and beyond saving.
 Then comes his boss – of a charity that attempts to save dung beetles – who comes up with the idea of finding an upstanding boyfriend for Luc, so he can look better to the charity’s donors at this Dung Beetle Drive event.

-Luc’s best friend Bridget says she has the best idea – meaning the guy who clearly doesn’t like Luc and who is Bridget’s only other gay friend.
-A stuck-up barrister, reminding us of Bridget Jones all over again, and the rest is a ridiculously funny, almost tragic, series of events that is not only entertaining but also very possibly real when you consider everything.
-There are many characters in this book who are hilariously real and flawed, which is what I always love in my books, and the relationship, I mean fake relationship between Luc and Oliver is, in its own way, completely weird and sweet, all at once.
+Luc’s best friend Bridget says she has a brilliant idea – meaning the guy who clearly doesn’t like Luc and who’s Bridget’s only other gay friend.
+A stuck-up barrister, reminding us of Bridget Jones all over again, and the rest is a ridiculously funny, almost tragic, series of events that’s not only entertaining but also very possibly real when you consider everything.
+There are many characters in this book who are hilariously real and flawed, which is what I always love in my books, and the relationship, I mean fake relationship between Luc and Oliver, is in its own way, completely weird and sweet, all at once.

-Like I said, the main character Luc is too funny, sometimes too on the nose, but I laughed out loud at multiple parts in the book – from Luc’s endless inner monologue to his ridiculous reactions to thing people deem normal to his sarcastic commentary to his friend Bridget’s stunts in publishing to Oliver’s crazy friends to Luc’s colleagues who are objectively the most hilarious part of the book.
+Like I said, the main character Luc is too funny, sometimes too on the nose, but I laughed out loud at multiple parts of the book – from Luc’s endless inner monologue, to his ridiculous reactions to things people deem normal, to his sarcastic commentary to Bridget’s stunts in publishing, to Oliver’s crazy friends, and to Luc’s colleagues who are objectively the most hilarious part of the book.

-I wish I could give this 5 stars, but I have to give it 4, only because it goes on and on in places, but it’s okay.
+I wish I could give this 5 stars, but I have to give it 4, only because it goes on and on in places, but other than that it’s okay.
 The author is allowed to go on funny tangents without being penalized for it.
 Still, it’s an amazing read.
-Highly recommend it.
+I highly recommend it.

 Reviewed by Violeta Nedkova